 3. Arc’teryx Women’s Proton LT Hoody

 The Arc’teryx Proton LT Hoody is your cross-country skiing partner and protects you from external elements by keeping you warm and comfortable.
-Constructed using 100% polyester, this hoody features the Proton LT Hoody that has a breathable insulation mechanism ideal for mountainous and outdoor adventures.
+Constructed using 100% polyester, this hoody features the Proton LT Hoody that has a breathable insulation mechanism ideal for skiing, and other mountainous outdoor adventures.
+Thanks to its quality DWR treatment (Durable Water Repellent), this ski jacket repels moisture and could act as an outer shell too.

 The Arc’teryx Proton LT Hoody is available in a good range of sizes from X-small to X-large.
 It is available in a large range of interestingly labeled colors – Dynasty, Ellipse, Enigma, Sunhaven, Rhapsody, Black, Lampyre, Iliad, and Macaw.
 You can get yours for $191.72 to $299.00.